kettingpowered/Ketting-1-20-x/docs/README.md

 to make sure that the server runs as smoothly as possible.

 ## How can I use it?
-### Ketting is currently not ready for production use, so please have patience.

 <b>Make sure that you have Java 17 or higher installed on your system.</b>